The World We Live In,

 Ann Bennett

-According to the USDA Economic Research Service, 28% of farmers and farmworkers operate under some sort of disability.
-These disabilities can include the inability to walk, blindness, difficulty hearing, cognitive difficulties, age and more.
+According to the USDA Economic Research Service, 28% of farmers and farmworkers operate with some sort of disability.
+These disabilities can include the inability to walk, blindness, difficulty hearing, cognitive difficulties and more.

-At this time, Milkweed Tussock Tubers is not handicapped accessible.
+At this time, the farm as a whole is not handicapped accessible.
 We see this as a serious gap in our ability to serve our greater community, and seek to rectify the situation.
-With the assistance of Ann Bennett of Bittersweet Farm, we are designing methods to make regenerative agriculture an exciting option for all.
+With the guidance of our founder, Ann Bennett we are designing methods to make regenerative agriculture an exciting option for all.

 Our goals include, but are not limited to: